donadigo/donadigo.github.io/_posts/2020-12-05-comp-patch.md

 ### How do I tell I'm running the game with the patch?
 To check if you're running the Competition Patch, look at the game's window title.
 If the game is fullscreen, switch to windowed mode and a (Competition Patch) should be visible in the title of the window.

+### Common questions
+* **Q:** The patch gets detected as malicious by my antivirus.<br>
+**A:** Add a folder exception to your antivirus so that it doesn't scan the game directory for malicious files.
+For Windows Defender:
+    * Go to Windows Settings -> Updates and security -> Windows security -> Protection against viruses and threats -> Manage settings.
+    * Scroll down and choose "Add or delete exceptions".
+    * Click "Add exception" and "Folder".
+    * Choose the directory in which your game is installed, this is usually `C:\Program Files (x86)\TmNationsForever`.
+    * Confirm adding the exception.

 ### Other features
 Besides verifying that your replays are valid, the patch also provides some nice QoL changes: